 Nissan Kicks 2025

-After a long seven-year run, Nissan has renewed the compact Kicks name is a bigger, more expensive format.
+After a long seven-year run, Nissan has renewed the compact Kicks nameplate in a bigger, more expensive format.
 With available all-wheel drive, the Kicks also replaces the now-discontinued Qashqai.
+With the availability of all-wheel drive, the Kicks migrates from the tall hatchback segment to the Crossover arena.
 Interestingly, the previous Kicks will return as the Kicks Play.
-Compared to the original Kicks, the new model is 57 mm longer.

 The styling reflects a new design vocabulary from Nissan.
-The so-called “V-Motion” grille, long a Nissan design flourish, has been replaced by a very tall, horizontal grille flanked by the type of multi-segment lighting first seen on the current Hyundai Tucson.
+The so-called “V-Motion” grille, long a Nissan design flourish, has been replaced by a very tall, horizontal grille flanked by the type of multi-segment, Jack-O-Lantern type lighting first seen on the current Hyundai Tucson.
 The flanks are clean and a new look for Nissan.
-The rear styling is clean but the tailgate window looks small.
+The rear styling is clean but the tailgate window is small.
 The driver faces a now ubiquitous wide computer tablet, with vehicle information facing the driver and infotainment over the dash centre stack.
 The dash itself is nicely shaped, as is the rest of the cabin.
 With large cupholders in the centre console and large door bins, cabin oddments storage is good.
-The previous Kicks made a good use of interior space; with a 37 mm longer wheelbase, the new model promises to be roomy for its size.
-Cargo capacity is said to have been increased, and looks deep below the window line.
+Rear seat legroom is tighter than expected.
+Cargo capacity is regularly-shaped and deep below the window line.

 Engine size increases from 1.6L to 2L, with horsepower now 141, up from 122.
 The sole transmission on offer is a CVT.
-The previous beam rear axle has been replaced by a multi-link setup.
+The previous beam rear axle has been replaced by a multi-link setup on all-wheel drive models.

 Specifications